 Introduction to Statistics in Excel

-In this modern era where business solutions in a layman language are all people are thinking of, different dedicated software is developed and being used for Statistical Analysis as it is a major part of the decision making as well as finding out adequate solutions for your business problems.
+In this modern era where business solutions in a layman language are all people are thinking of, different dedicated software is developed and used for Statistical Analysis.
+It is a major part of the decision-making and finding out adequate solutions for your business problems.
 Despite the fact that it is not as powerful as the software designed dedicatedly for the Statistical Analysis, Excel still holds some of the power games to be able to do most of the Statistical Analytical tasks on its own and that too in a pretty simple manner.
-You need to be an advanced user of Excel though, in order to be able to work on Statistical Analysis through Excel.
+You need to be an advanced user of Excel, though, in order to be able to work on Statistical Analysis through Excel.

 Examples of Statistics in Excel

 We will see some examples using which we can calculate the statistics under Excel.

 Suppose we have Country-wise Sales and Margin data as shown below:

 We wanted to capture the average sales value for our company throughout these countries.
 The standard formula for Average is as below:

 Average/Mean = Sum of All Values/ Number of Values